 FEW IMPORTANT SPECIFIED PAYMENTS ON WHICH TAX IS TO BE DEDUCTED AT SOURCE

-For financial year 1415 (A.Y 2015-16) following are the details of few important payments against which tax must be deducted at source whether paid or credited during the financial year :-
+From financial year 2016-17 (A.Y 2017-18) onward, the following are the details of few important payments against which tax must be deducted at source whether paid or credited during the financial year :-

 - Payment of taxable salaries to the employees.